 Early explorers did not hesitate to introduce familiar plants to the places they visited.
 In 1788, William Bligh anchored the Bounty in Adventure Bay off what is now Bruny Island.
 In addition to loading wood and water, Bligh planted seven apple trees, the first apple trees in what would come to be known as the “apple isle“.

 Blight’s visit on the Bounty occurred on the voyage which ended in the famous mutiny.
-He navigated a longboat to Timor and continued his naval service.
+Bligh and 18 loyal crewmen were set adrift in the ship’s longboat.
+In an extraordinary feat of seamanship, Bligh navigated the boat to Timor, a journey of more than 3,500 nautical miles.
+He returned safely to England and continued his naval service.

 Bligh became Governor of New South Wales in 1806.
-However, he seemed to attract mutiny and was deposed by the New South Wales Corps in 1808.
+However, he seemed to attract mutiny and was deposed by the New South Wales Corp – the infamous Rum Corps – in 1808.